 I like the softness underfoot so I’ll sometimes decorate the floor with a rug.
-But the floors are more often left naked.
+But the floors are more often bare.
 Here’s a favorite for its glorious muted French blue-grey hue.
 I found it at HomeGoods.

 Here are some options I have my eye on and may throw in my cart.

 A Neutral & Non-Trendy Rug for the Kitchen